 It’s just pure filth.
 It’ll take you hours!

-I’ve been scarred for life with some of the sites I’ve seen.
+It has scarred me for life, some of the things I’ve seen.
 But, as the saying goes, work hard play hard.
 After a long hard day, there’s nothing more reviving than a cold bev with friends.

 If you don’t smoke, you might start.
 If you don’t drink, you might start.
 Don’t let peer pressure drive you to do things your morally against, but it’s very easy to pick up bad habits like smoking/drinking.
 I don’t know why it just happens.